H8K56/Dynammic-Programming-in-Java/README.md

 ### Bottom-Up (Tabulation):
   In this approach, you solve the subproblems first and then build up to the original problem.
 You start with the simplest subproblems and iteratively compute more complex subproblems, storing the results in a table.

+## Conclusion
-Dynamic programming is a powerful technique that is commonly used to optimize algorithmic solutions and is essential for solving a wide range of computational problems efficiently.
+Dynamic programming is a powerful technique that is commonly used to optimize algorithmic solutions, and is essential for solving a wide range of computational problems efficiently.